 Americans have now had direct experience with the coverage expansion provision in the Affordable Care Act for a full two months and during this time disapproval of the law actually increased.
-According to Gallup, disapproval of the law is now tied with its all time low.
+According to Gallup, disapproval of the law is now tied with its all time high.
 From Gallup:

 While the government data indicates a few million of Americans have gained coverage via Medicaid expansion or the exchanges, there has been basically no change in the number of people who say the law has benefited them.
 Only 10 percent of Americans say the law has helped them or their families, which is less than the 12 percent who claimed the law helped them back in 2012.
 On the other hand, the number of people who think the law has hurt them personally has slowly edged up since implementation began, from 19 percent to 23 percent.